nicholaswilde/recipes/docs/ingredients/extracts/vanilla-extract.md

 After 5-6 weeks, you have extract!
 (If you leave in your vanilla beans, when you start running low, just add more vodka and wait a little.)

-!!! note
+### Step 7

-    As a guide you use 1 cup/8 ozs of vodka to 4 - 6 vanilla beans, depending on the quality of the beans.
+Note: As a guide you use 1 cup/8 ozs of vodka to 4 - 6 vanilla beans, depending on the quality of the beans.

 ## :link: Source